Previous dayFebruary 6, 2026Next day

 95.6 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 49 km WNW of Anchor Point, Alaska on February 6, 2026 at 23:04 UTC.
+Seismographs logged a magnitude 2.1 earthquake 49 km WNW of Anchor Point, Alaska with origin time 23:04 UTC on February 6, 2026.
 The event originated approximately 95.6 km below the surface, classifying it as intermediate depth.
-Coordinates: 59.936°, -152.655°.
+The epicenter is at 59.936°, -152.655°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06